How to Cut Gutters and Downspouts: A Step-by-Step Guide

 4. Maintaining a Watertight Seal

-To achieve a watertight seal at joints, apply silicone caulk or gutter sealant where necessary.
-This additional layer helps prevent leaks during heavy rainfall, ultimately protecting your home’s foundation.
+To ensure a watertight seal at the joints, apply silicone caulk or gutter sealant as needed.
+This extra layer is instrumental in preventing leaks during heavy rain, thereby protecting your home’s foundation.

 5. Securing with Brackets